railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_control.rst

 * :guilabel:`Invoice on` : ``Ordered Quantities`` or ``Shipped Quantities``.

-  .. tip::  Configuring your interface
+  .. tip::  Configuring your Interface

      If you work in the ``Simplified`` view mode, only the :guilabel:`Shipping Policy` field is visible in the second tab on the order.